Admissions

 How many students do you accept to WIMA?

-• We can accept up to 64 students for 6th grade, with priority given to YIES students (if applied by the deadline), siblings (per State Law) & children of staff members (per WEOC contract).
+• We can accept up to 80 students for 6th grade, with priority given to siblings (current & graduates of WIHI), 5th grade YIES students & children of staff members, granted all other application requirements have been met.

 How many students do you accept for 7th & 8th grade?